contents

 - Sometimes patients just need a bit longer on the insulin infusion (especially if they were severely ill on admission).

-- If you give excessive fluid this will create a persistent problem, requiring dialysis.
+- If you give excessive fluid or potassium, this will create a persistent problem that requires dialysis.

-- Many patients really just need insulin (without a lot of fluid or potassium).
+- (3) Many patients just need insulin and dextrose.

 role of hemodialysis